John Baker

 Forecasting Functions

-, as inputs.
+In this section, the script defines an exponential smoothing function to create smoothed trends from historical enrollment data.
+This function, exponential_smoothing, takes a time series and a smoothing parameter, alpha, as inputs.
 It initializes the result with the first value of the series and then iteratively applies the exponential smoothing formula: each subsequent value is a weighted average of the current actual value and the previous smoothed value.
 This technique helps reduce variability in the data, making trends more apparent and stable for forecasting purposes.
 The smoothed values produced by this function are crucial for generating accurate and reliable projections of future enrollments based on historical trends.

 # Define exponential smoothing function to return full series

-<- function(series, alpha = 0.3) {
+exponential_smoothing <- function(series, alpha = 0.3) {

-exponential_smoothing <- numeric(length(series))
+result <- numeric(length(series))

-result 1] <- series[1] # Initialize with the first value
+result[1] <- series[1] # Initialize with the first value

-result[for (i in 2:length(series)) {
+for (i in 2:length(series)) {

-<- alpha * series[i] + (1 - alpha) * result[i - 1]
+result[i] <- alpha * series[i] + (1 - alpha) * result[i - 1]

 }